 I challenge you to try a Tinto de Verano during your stay in Spain.
 It is very similar to Sangría, but less sweet, which makes it very refreshing.
 One of my favorite drinks to have during the afternoon.
 Plaza Olavida is a very beautiful plaza that has A LOT of bars on it.
 And it is the perfect place for me to have a drink on one of the terraces on a Saturday afternoon.

-26. Enjoy a Paella at Marina Ventura
+26. Enjoy an authentic Paella in Marina Ventura

 You can book a table here.